KellenPretorius/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond - Gives the owner and group no perms and others all perms(I see what you did there) 9-John_Doe - Changes the mode of the file by giving owner all perms, group read and execute perms and others write and execute perms
-10-mirror_permissions - Mirrors permissions of reference file on target file
+10-mirror_permissions - Mirrors permissions of reference file on target file 11-directories_permissions - Gives execute perms for all subdirectories